DrTeamRocks/wpkg-php/README.md

 $hosts->save();
 ```

-You can can use single line method:
+You can also use single line method:

 ```php
 $hosts = new \WPKG\Hosts();